-In the Bond Order, the Debt Service Fund is confirmed, and the proceeds from all debt service taxes levied, assessed and collected for and on account of the Bonds authorized by the Bond Order shall be deposited, as collected, in such fund.
+In the Bond Orders, the Debt Service Fund is confirmed, and the proceeds from all debt service taxes levied, assessed and collected for and on account of the Bonds authorized by the Bond Orders shall be deposited, as collected, in such fund.

-Accrued interest on the Bonds will be deposited into the Debt Service Fund upon receipt.
-The remaining proceeds of sale of the Bonds shall be deposited into the Capital Projects Fund, to be used for the purpose of reimbursing the Developers for certain construction costs and for paying the costs of issuance of the Bonds.
-Any monies remaining in the Capital Projects Fund after completion of construction of the entire water, wastewater, and drainage system will be used as described in the Bond Order or ultimately transferred to the Debt Service Fund.
+Proceeds of sale of the Bonds shall be deposited into the Capital Projects Funds, to be used for the purpose of reimbursing the Developers for certain construction costs and for paying the costs of issuance of the Bonds.
+Any monies remaining in the Capital Projects Funds after completion of construction of the water, wastewater, and drainage system and parks and recreational facilities will be used as described in the Bond Orders or ultimately transferred to the Debt Service Fund.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS" for a complete description of the use of Bond proceeds and the projects related thereto.